terraform-ibm-modules/terraform-ibm-scc-workload-protection/README.md

 You need the following permissions to run this module.

-- Account Management
 - IAM Services
     - **IBM Cloud Security and Compliance Center Workload Protection** service
         - `Editor` platform access
         - `Writer` service access

 <!-- NO PERMISSIONS FOR MODULE
 If no permissions are required for the module, uncomment the following